Monitoring your application as a solo founder

-I previously wrote about where to send your monitoring alerts, but the gist of it is that you should tailor your alerting to the business impact of the outage.
+I previously wrote about saving your team from alert fatigue, but the gist of it is that you should tailor your alerting to the business impact of the outage.

 If you've got a well-tested application where you know nothing should go wrong, you should monitor your uptime every minute, and send an alert immediately via phone call/SMS when the app becomes unresponsive.

-On the other hand, if your business's legacy app becomes unreachable at the same time each day for 2 minutes due to a database backup job running, you can setup your alerts to send after 4 minutes of downtime (shameless plug: this is a feature OnlineOrNot offers).
+On the other hand, if your business's legacy app becomes unreachable at the same time each day due to a database backup job running, you can setup your alerts to send after several minutes of downtime.

-For more general alerts, like disk space reaching 75% on your server, or a database backup job failing, send the alerts to Slack/Discord/Microsoft Teams as an FYI.
+For more general alerts, like disk space reaching 75% on your server, or a database backup job failing, send the alerts to a Slack/Discord/Microsoft Teams channel as an FYI.

 Keep a list of steps to run through when your service has issues.
 It can act as a checklist so you don't miss anything when you inevitably try to fix things after getting an alert at 3am.